Tom Byabagamba: 2014 arrest and sentence

-International Response
+International response

 In July 2017, human rights focused non-profit Freedom Now submitted a petition to the UN Working Group on Arbitrary Detention on behalf of Rusagara, Byabagamba, and Kabayiza.
 In December 2017, the Working Group determined that their detention was arbitrary and violated international law.
 In February 2018, the Rwandan government denied the allegations and claimed it was not aware of the UN Working Group's communications.

 In November 2017, Amnesty International submitted a report to the African Commission on Human and Peoples' Rights which stated that "judges have failed to adequately address allegations of torture during interrogation” in the trial of Byabagamba.

-On December 4, 2018, Kate Barth, then Legal Director at Freedom Now, highlighted the case while testifying before the U.S. House of Representatives’ Tom Lantos Human Rights Commission.
+On 4 December 2018, Kate Barth, then Legal Director at Freedom Now, highlighted the case while testifying before the U.S. House of Representatives’ Tom Lantos Human Rights Commission.
 As well, Freedom Now submitted a report detailing the case to the Office of the United Nations High Commissioner for Human Rights.
-This report was delivered on March 19, 2020, in advance of Rwanda's Universal Period Review conducted by the UN in 2021.
+This report was delivered on 19 March 2020, in advance of Rwanda's Universal Period Review conducted by the UN in 2021.

 Lewis Mudge, Central Africa Director of Human Rights Watch, condemned the arrest and stated: "Serious allegations of torture and witness tampering emerged during the flawed trial in 2016.
 The court of appeals had an opportunity to investigate these allegations and hold those responsible to account, but instead they doubled down on the decision to stamp out criticism of government policy and action.”

-On November 4, 2019, six British legislators sent a letter to President Paul Kagame which conveyed concern over the ongoing detention of Rusagara and Byabagamba.
+On 4 November 2019, six British legislators sent a letter to President Paul Kagame which conveyed concern over the ongoing detention of Rusagara and Byabagamba.
 They stated: "We commend Rwanda’s progress over the last three decades, particularly the strides it has made in creating a more inclusive society that has drawn in marginalized populations.
-However, we are troubled that Rwanda has imposed disproportionate sentences on individuals who are suffering from serious health issues in poor prison conditions,”.
-In response, Rwanda justice minister Johnston Busingye stated "It would be inappropriate for the Executive to comment on any pending case, seek to influence the outcome or intervene as proposed in your letter,”.
+However, we are troubled that Rwanda has imposed disproportionate sentences on individuals who are suffering from serious health issues in poor prison conditions”.
+In response, Rwanda justice minister Johnston Busingye stated "It would be inappropriate for the Executive to comment on any pending case, seek to influence the outcome or intervene as proposed in your letter”.

+Death

+Byabagamba died on 25 August 2026, at the age of 59.
+His death was disclosed by his elder brother, David Himbara.